applicationsonline/librarian/README.md

 Librarian-Chef *takes over* your `cookbooks/` directory and manages it for you based on your `Cheffile`.
-Your `Cheffile` becomes the authoritative source for what cookbooks your infrastructure repository depends on.
+Your `Cheffile` becomes the authoritative source for the cookbooks your infrastructure repository depends on.
 You should not modify the contents of your `cookbooks/` directory when using Librarian-Chef.
-If you have custom cookbooks specific to your infrastructure repository that you need, those should go in your `site-cookbooks/` directory.
+If you have custom cookbooks which are specific to your infrastructure repository, they should go in your `site-cookbooks/` directory.

 ### The Cheffile

-Every infrastruture repository that uses Librarian-Chef will have a file named `Cheffile` in the root directory of the repository.
+Every infrastruture repository that uses Librarian-Chef will have a file named `Cheffile` in the root directory of that repository.
 The full specification for which third-party, publicly-rleased cookbooks your infrastructure repository depends will go here.